arturobermejo/haoku/README.md

 - **Context** — where the selected block comes from: the passages it cites, and the ones you have gathered from the sources but not used yet.

-A **practice** tab drills you on multiple-choice questions tied to those same passages.
+**Practice** is the other half: multiple-choice questions the agent writes from those same passages, asked weakest first, with your progress kept alongside the document.

 Citations are standard Markdown footnotes. `[^3]` in the text, and at the end of the document: